PaulAdutwum/Libary_Management_App_GUI/README.md

 ## Features

-- Add Books**: Easily add new books to the library database.
+- Add Books: Easily add new books to the library database.
 - Borrow Books: Borrow available books with automated tracking of borrowed status.
 - Return Books: Return borrowed books to update their availability.
 - Search Books: Search for books by title, author, or category.